eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 in database.
 The name of the database is specified in the application.properties file as “missedNotificationDataBaseName” and collection name as “missedNotificationCollectionName”.
 The message is stored in the database for a certain duration before being deleted.
-This time can be configured in the property file as “notification.ttl.value”.
+This time can be configured in application.properties as “notification.ttl.value”.

 **Missed notification in the missed notification database with TTL value:**